SirCryptic/autoexif/README.md

 # autoexif
-bash script to easy use exiftool
+bash script to Easily use exiftool